humanpractice/ember-cloaking/README.md

 Height of the cloaked views by default.
 You should pick a value that is in the ballpark of your average view height.

+####defaultHeightProperty
+Default: `null`

+The name of a property on each content collection element which will be used as the default height of the corresponding cloaked view.
+The property may be defined by the content elements themselves or in the `itemController`.

+If `defaultHeightProperty` is specified, `defaultHeight` will not be used.

 ####loadingHTML
 Default: `"Loading..."`